albertopiras/threeJS-object-controls/README.md

 var controls = new THREE.ObjectControls(camera, renderer.domElement, myMesh);
 ```

-look at `index.html` to see a usage example.
+look at `index.html` to see an usage example.

+You can also change the mesh you want rotate! :tada:

+[view live example] and click the 'useMesh2' button on the right panel to interact with the second cube.

 ### Options